TeselaGen/teselagen-manual/chp/chp6/chp6_1.md

 ###### ADDING COLUMNS:

-If you would like to append a column to the collection, simply select a column and then, under "Insert" in the top menu bar, select wither "Column left" or "Column right", depending if you would like to insert a column to the left or right of the selected column (correspondingly).
+If you would like to append a column to the collection, simply select a column and then, under "Insert" in the top menu bar, select either "Column left" or "Column right", depending if you would like to insert a column to the left or right of the selected column (correspondingly).

 ###### REMOVING COLUMNS: